nginxinc/nginx-gateway-fabric/README.md

 the [Gateway API](https://gateway-api.sigs.k8s.io/) using [NGINX](https://nginx.org/) as the data plane.
 The goal of this project is to implement the core Gateway APIs -- `Gateway`, `GatewayClass`, `HTTPRoute`, `TCPRoute`, `TLSRoute`, and `UDPRoute` -- to configure an HTTP or TCP/UDP load balancer, reverse-proxy, or API gateway for applications running on Kubernetes.
-NGINX Gateway Fabric is currently under development and supports a subset of the Gateway API.
+NGINX Gateway Fabric supports a subset of the Gateway API.

 For a list of supported Gateway API resources and features, see the [Gateway API Compatibility](docs/gateway-api-compatibility.md) doc.

-> Warning: This project is actively in development (beta feature state) and should not be deployed in a
-> production environment.
-All APIs, SDKs, designs, and packages are subject to change.

 Learn about our [design principles](/docs/developer/design-principles.md) and [architecture](/docs/architecture.md).